This topic describes how to upgrade BOSH Director for VMware Tanzu Operations Manager (Ops Manager) on Google Cloud Platform (GCP).

 • Click Select to save.

-• For Internal IP, select Custom.
+• For Internal IP, click Custom.
 In the Internal IP address field, enter a spare address located within the reserved IP range you configured in your existing BOSH Director as part of Step 5: Create Networks Page in Configuring BOSH Director on GCP.
 Do not use 10.0.0.1, which is configured for the Gateway.

-Next Steps
+Next steps

 check-circle-line exclamation-circle-line close-line